 This isn’t about creating a policy that will protect you.
 It is about figuring out the generalized emotional state of potential clients.
 It is about asking yourself, “What would smooth the road between my client and saying yes?”

+Part of the issue is the blurry line between the sales process and the service process.
 Staying focused on their emotional experience and needs helps you to avoid policies that create barriers in order to solve a problem you are experiencing.

 In this wonderful article, “Using Customer Journey Maps to Improve Customer Experience,” Adam Richardson (@Richardsona) explains how you can map out your customers emotions so that you can pre-calm fears and assuage periods of uncertainty or anxiety.

 If you can’t find the empathy for your clients and what they are worried about – which, frankly, might be you – you are missing a huge opportunity.